burger

 Prerequisites

-• Permission to manage rules: if you had been invited to the Infomaniak Web app Mail (online service ksuite.infomaniak.com/mail) to manage your address, it is possible that the Mail Service manager has revoked this right from their admin account.removed this right from their admin account.
+• Have permission to manage the rules: if you had been invited to the Infomaniak Web Mail app (online service ksuite.infomaniak.com/mail) to manage your address, it is possible that the Mail Service manager has revoked this right from their admin account.

 3. Check or select the email address concerned in the dropdown menu.